avr-aics-riken/PMlib/doc/Readme_tutorial.md

 ### useful environment variables

+The following environment variables can be used for controlling the PMlib report contents.

+#### PMLIB_REPORT

+Set the level details of PMlib consumption report.
+Choose the value from one of [BASIC, DETAIL, FULL].

+	PMLIB_REPORT=BASIC (default)
+		Produce basic report. the average performance statistics and power consumption statistics, if any.
+	PMLIB_REPORT=DETAIL
+		Produce detail report. the statistics for all the processes.
+	PMLIB_REPORT=FULL
+		Produce detai report as well as the thread performance statistics for each process.

+Several example PMlib reports are shown in the log file log_reports/RUN-MPI.1705155.out .

-- HWPC_CHOOSER
+#### HWPC_CHOOSER

-HWPC_CHOOSER is used for setting the type of the hardware performance counter event groups shown in the PMlib report.
+Set the type of the hardware performance counter event groups to report.
-Set the value of HWPC_CHOOSER from one of the following texts:
-{FLOPS, BANDWIDTH, VECTOR, CACHE, CYCLE, LOADSTORE, USER}
+Choose the value from one of [FLOPS, BANDWIDTH, VECTOR, CACHE, CYCLE, LOADSTORE, USER].

-	- HWPC_CHOOSER=FLOPS:
+	HWPC_CHOOSER=FLOPS
 		floating point operations for single precision and for double precision, and their related performance in flops.
-	- HWPC_CHOOSER=BANDWIDTH:
+	HWPC_CHOOSER=BANDWIDTH
 		memory read write counts, and their related performance in bandwidth.
-	- HWPC_CHOOSER=VECTOR:
+	HWPC_CHOOSER=VECTOR
 		floating point operations by vector instructions and scalar operations, and their related percentage.
-	- HWPC_CHOOSER=CACHE:
+	HWPC_CHOOSER=CACHE
 		memory load and store instructions, cache hits and misses, and their related percentage.
-	- HWPC_CHOOSER=LOADSTORE:
+	HWPC_CHOOSER=LOADSTORE
 		memory load and store instructions per vector/SIMD/scalar instructions, gather/scatter instructions.
-	- HWPC_CHOOSER=CYCLE:
+	HWPC_CHOOSER=CYCLE
 		total cycles and instructions
-	- HWPC_CHOOSER=USER:
+	HWPC_CHOOSER=USER (default)
 		User provided argument values, aka Arithmetic Workload, are accumulated and reported.

-- PMLIB_REPORT

-PMLIB_REPORT is used for setting the level details of PMlib statisticcs report.
-Set the value of PMLIB_REPORT from one of the followings:
-{BASIC, DETAIL, ALLTHREADS}.
-The example PMlib statistics reports by an application job with PMLIB_REPORT=3 setting for each of the HWPC_CHOOSER choice are shown in the log file log_reports/RUN-MPI.1705155.out .

-- BYPASS_PMLIB
+#### BYPASS_PMLIB

-BYPASS_PMLIB disables PMlib statistics counting and reporting.
+Set any value to BYPASS_PMLIB to skip all PMlib statistics and report procedures.
+PMlib is always enabled unless this BYPASS_PMLIB is set.

-- OTF_TRACING
+#### OTF_TRACING

-OTF_TRACING can be used for producing the time history file in OTF format.
+Set ON for producing the time history file in OTF format. default value NO.

+#### POWER_CHOOSER

+Controlls the contents of the power consumption report.

+	POWER_CHOOSER=OFF
+		do not report the power consumption stats.
+	POWER_CHOOSER=NODE (default)
+		report the node stats as the group of combined CMGs, MEMORY, Tofu+AC.
+	POWER_CHOOSER=NUMA
+		report the stats grouped per numa node.
+	POWER_CHOOSER=PARTS
+		report the breakdown of all the parts.